abilandz/Bash_Starterkit/Tutorial.md

 * They are untyped (i.e. you do not need to specify at declaration whether variables are integers, strings, etc.).
 By default, all **Bash** variables are strings, but if they contain only digits and if you pass them to some operator which takes as argument(s) only integers, then **Bash** will interpret the variable as an integer;
 * By convention, for built-in **Bash** variable names we use only capital characters, while for command names we use all low-case characters.
 For user-defined variables, the best is to use some intermediate case, like ```Var``` , to improve the code readability, and to avoid potential conflicts with the names of existing built-in variables and commands;
 * The lifetime of variable is by default limited to the terminal session in which you have defined it.
-But you can make its existence persistent in any new terminal you open (i.e. in your _environment_) by adding its declaration to the very special **.bashrc** file (more on this in the moment!);
+But you can make its existence persistent in any new terminal you open (i.e. in your _environment_) by adding its declaration to the very special **~/.bashrc** file (more on this in the moment!);
-* It is possible to store in the variable the output of some command, and then manipulate it programmatically (more on this later!);
+* It is possible to store in the variable the output of some command, and then manipulate it programmatically;
-* It is possible to store in the variable the content of external textual file (more on this later!);
+* It is possible to store in the variable the content of external textual file;
-* Few examples of built-in **Bash** variables which are always set to some values: **HOME**, **SHELL**, **PATH**, etc. (more on this later!);
+* Few examples of built-in **Bash** variables which are always set to some values: **HOME**, **SHELL**, **PATH**, etc. (more on this later!).

 Now that we have covered the very basics of commands and variables, let's see how we can develop the first **Bash** scripts.
 In order to achieve that, the very first step is to learn how to edit the file in the terminal.